AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 You should be okay using an approximate value and just lowering it if you have any issues.

-*If you want to get more scientific, or your hotend isn't listed, see the last section (["Determining Max Volumetric Flow"](#determining-max-volumetric-flow)) for more details.*
+*If you want to get more scientific, or your hotend isn't listed, see the last section (["Determining Max Volumetric Flow Rate"](#determining-max-volumetric-flow-rate)) for more details.*

 # Acceleration Control